syacef/INDE1/README.md

 The project is built with a microservices architecture including the following components :

 - `repo-account`: User account and login management
-- `srvc-store`: Spark stream to store in datalake
+- `srvc-store`: Kafka connect sink to store all kafka events to S3 datalake
 - `srvc-notifier`: Notification management to handle alerts
 - `srvc-io`: IO event generator
 - `srvc-stats`: Spark scheduled batch job to compute model aggregations